 Capacity building for the aquaculture sector

-The Country Package Cambodia, (CP CAM - Fishing for food security in Cambodia), contributes measurable outputs to all three GP fish action fields.
-In accordance with the module’s goal for the CP CAM, Cambodias food-insecure population enjoys better access to more fish products along with increased income from sustainable, resource-efficient pond aquaculture and rice field fisheries.
-The fields of action were defined as follows:
+The Cambodia Country Package (CP CAM - Fishing for Food Security in Cambodia) contributes measurable results to all three GP Fish Action Areas.
+In line with the module objective for CP CAM, Cambodias food-insecure population will have better access to more fish products and increased income from sustainable, resource-efficient pond aquaculture and rice field fisheries.
+Action areas have been defined as follows:

-- More fish, more work: Boost both the production and the associated opportunities for employment in small-scale aquaculture.
+- More fish, more jobs: Increasing both production and associated employment opportunities in small-scale aquaculture.

-- Sustainable fish: Improve the political framework and innovations for the implementation of sustainable, resource-efficient aquaculture and community fish refuge, (CFR), rice field fisheries in Cambodia.
+- Sustainable fish: Improve the policy framework and innovations for the implementation of sustainable, resource-efficient aquaculture and community fish refuge (CFR), rice field fisheries in Cambodia.

-- Less fish from IUU, (illegal, unreported, unregulated fisheries): Ensure the adoption of transparent procedures by village communities for the fisheries management in rice fields and ensure compliance via monitoring.
+- Less fish from IUU (illegal, unreported, unregulated fishing): Ensure adoption of transparent procedures by village communities to manage rice field fisheries and ensure compliance through monitoring.

-This project relates to the component of promoting sustainable aquaculture, (mainly toward more fish, more work).
-Its focus is on promoting small-scale pond aquaculture which includes extensive and semi-intensive fish cultivation at the household level as well as capacity development of hatcheries within the intervention area.
-The target group includes existing fish farmers who own several years of experience, as well as resettled people entering fish farming as a new business.
+This project relates to the component of promoting sustainable aquaculture (mainly in the direction of more fish, more work).
+It focuses on the promotion of small-scale pond aquaculture, including extensive and semi-intensive fish farming at the household level, as well as capacity development of hatcheries in the intervention area.
+The target group includes existing fish farmers with several years of experience as well as resettled people who are starting fish farming as a new business.